-1. My sole active YouTube Channel is now the www.youtube.com/aidanorourke where this video is posted.
+1. My sole active YouTube Channel is now www.youtube.com/aidanorourke, where this video is posted.

 2. Virgin Atlantic have permanently withdrawn their Boeing 747s.

-3. My Connect folding electric bike, shall we say, has reached the end of its service life and I now use a non-electric Brompton B75 folding bike.
+3. My Connect folding electric bike has been, shall we say, withdrawn from service, and I now use the non-electric Brompton B75 folding bike.

-4. The coronavirus crisis of early to mid 2020 almost completely shut down Manchester and other airports – watch my short video at the end.
+4. The coronavirus crisis of early to mid 2020 almost completely shut down Manchester and other airports – watch my short video of a silent Terminal 3.
 By mid 2020 it was starting to recover.